ArulPrakassam/React-Task-Management-Dashboard/README.md

 };
 ```

-This useEffect will help to filter the tasks.
+This useEffect will help to filter the tasks and display to the user by setDisplayTasks.

 ```js
 useEffect(() => {